 Before applying for a scholarship, you must apply and be accepted to the Fellowship.
 Once you have received your acceptance notice:

-- Request and obtain a letter from your institution director or supervisor or a colleague endorsing your work and application to the Fellowship.
+- Request and obtain one letter from your institution director, supervisor, or a colleague endorsing your work and application to the Fellowship.
 This letter should include:

-- Any other comments regarding your work performance and personal characteristics.
+- Comments regarding your work performance and personal characteristics.

-July 15, 2018 is the deadline for submitting a scholarship application for the classes starting in 2018 Fall.
+December 2, 2019 is the deadline for submitting a scholarship application for the classes starting in 2020 Spring.